Double Bonus – Military Retirees Can Receive Retirement and VA Disability Benefits

-When it comes to VA Disability Compensation, a veteran usually cannot receive VA disability payments in conjunction with any other kind of benefit related to the VA or to the military.
+When it comes to VA Disability Compensation, a veteran usually cannot receive VA disability payments in conjunction with any other kind of benefit related to the U.S. Department of Veterans Affairs or to the military.
 It’s either one or the other (or whichever is the higher benefit).

-However, can you collect VA disability and military retirement payments in special cases.
+But can you collect VA disability and military retirement payments in special cases?

 In short, yes.
 United States military retirees can receive both military retiree pay and VA disability compensation at the same time in any branch of service.

-Two types of veterans benefits provide this concurrent receipt of pay: Concurrent Retirement and Disability Pay (CRDP), and Combat-Related Special Compensation (CRSC).
+Two types of veterans benefits provide this concurrent receipt of pay: Concurrent Retirement and Disability Pay (CRDP) and Combat-Related Special Compensation (CRSC).
+The Defense Finance and Accounting Service (DFAS) manages these programs for the Department of Defense (DOD).
 This post is going to talk about CRDP, as previous posts have provided detailed explanations on CRSC payments.

 How CRDP Came to Be